CDSoft/luax/doc/repl.md

 The `luax` repl provides a few functions for the interactive mode.

-In interactive mode, these functions are available as global functions.
+In interactive mode, these functions are available as global functions and modules.

-`show` is used by the LuaX REPL to print results.
+LuaX preloads the following modules with the `-e` option or before entering the REPL:

+- F
+- complex
+- crypt
+- fs
+- mathx
+- ps
+- qmath
+- sh
+- sys
+- lz4

 ``` lua
 show(x)